troglobit/libuev/API.md

 called cron timers and their callbacks get an `UEV_HUP` error event if the wall clock changes, either via NTP or user input.

-**NOTE:** On some systems, embedded systems in particular, `time_t` is a 32-bit integer that wraps around in the year 2038.  [libuEv][] cannot protect you against this problem, unless you stick to relative timers.
+**NOTE:** On some systems, embedded in particular, `time_t` is a 32-bit integer that wraps around in the year 2038.
+A workaround for GLIBC systems (`-D_TIME_BITS=64`) protects against this problem, bu users of other C libraries have no known fix.
+It is strongly recommended to use relative timers as often as possible.

 ```C
     /*